TheOriginalGeez/Cupid/README.md

 #### Installing the ENB

-- Download the latest version of the ENB files [here](http://enbdev.com/download_mod_tesskyrimse.htm)

-Extract the following files to the root folder of your Skyrim:
+- Download the latest version of the ENB files [here](http://enbdev.com/download_mod_tesskyrimse.htm) and extract the following files to the root folder of your Skyrim:

 - `d3d11.dll`
 - `d3dcompiler_46e.dll`